- Everyone Wanting To Buy Suggests The Bear Still Prowls

 Current Position: None

-S&P 500 Index (Core Holding) – Given the overall uncertainty of the broad market, we previously closed out our long-term core holdings.
-We will re-add a core once we see a bottom in the market has formed.
+S&P 500 Index (Core Holding) – Given the rapid deterioration of the broad market, we sold our entire core position holdings for the safety of cash.

 Current Position: None